 Even though you know how you want the business to run, you should write out a plan.
 Other people will help you operate.
 Everyone needs to be on the same page so all locations run the same.
 Plus, lenders and investors will want to see your business plan.

-The plan should consist of a company description that shows how you meet consumer needs.
+Your business plan for opening a new branch should consist of a company description that shows how you meet consumer needs.
 Also, include a market analysis, a list of products and services, and marketing plan.
 Add your funding needs and financial projections for the new location.

 4. Set up accounting